 10 years of the Wildflower Sculpture Exhibition

-We're as delighted to bring you the 6th biennial Wildflower Sculpture Exhibition as we were to present the very first show back in 2008.
-Come along and help us celebrate the event's 10th birthday.
+We have delighted in bringing you the 6th biennial Wildflower Sculpture Exhibition and thank you for helping us celebrate the event's 10th birthday.

 In recognition of their promotion of civic pride and community identity through quality landscape and public art in the region, Mike and Julie Russell were awarded the 2009 Jeremy Dwyer Supreme Award and the Landscape and Public Art Award from the Landmarks Trust of the Hastings District Council.